 Whether you’re putting on a second family room, a guest suite or growing the kitchen, having more square footage in your home is sure to be convenient.
-Just keep in mind you need to think over the heating and cooling necessities of the new space.
+Just keep in mind you need to think about the heating and cooling requirements of the new space.
 One of those considerations should involve whether you should upgrade your HVAC system for a home addition in Mobile.
 Our instructions will help you as you get started with the process.

 Option 1: No Upgrade Required

 If the home addition includes expanding a space instead of adding entirely new rooms, you may not need to enhance the HVAC system at all.
 This is often the situation if your heating and cooling system was too large to begin with.
 Request a load calculation from an Expert technician, such as one from Climate Control Service Experts by calling 251-202-7503.
 This will decide if your current HVAC setup can manage the changes you’ve made to your home.

 Another idea for bringing heat and air conditioning into your home addition is to extend the ductwork from your existing forced-air equipment.
 If you rely on radiators or baseboard heating, you can extend hot water piping to the new room.

 Be aware that, adding ductwork or water piping, you could also have to add HVAC equipment to take care of the increased load.
 The subsequent increase in electricity consumption could even need an electrical panel upgrade.
 If your heating and cooling system requires a replacement soon, this could be a good option.

 In place of upgrading your existing unit to handle the extra square footage, you can get an independent one.
 Ductless mini-splits are great for this.
 They have two parts.
 There’s a condensing unit that is installed on the ground near your home, much like an air conditioner.
 Then there’s the compact indoor blower that mounts on the ceiling or wall.

 Akin to a central heat pump, mini-split HVAC systems provide both heating and cooling for year-round comfort from a single setup.